Rishthegreat/Notes/School/Roaring 20s.md

 	- He was a Jamacian immigrant and in the mid 1920s, got deported back because he was seen as radical
 - We see a birth of modern advertisement
 	- On the radio and in print ads
+	- Many of the household tools were directed at women because their role was still mostly restricted at home

 #### Prohibition
 - Prohibition is sometimes called the noble experiment